cloudnativetrainings/trainings/k1_fundamentals/02_initial-cloud-infra-with-terraform/README.md

   # Listeners of the LoadBalancer.
 Default is NOT HA, but ensure the bootstrapping works -> after bootstrapping we will increase it to e.g. 3
   control_plane_target_pool_members_count = 1

-  # Update to your SSH public key location
+  # Update to your SSH public key location, navigate to the .secrets dir and $PWD to get full path
   ssh_public_key_file = "/path/to/.secrets/id_rsa.pub"

-  # Update to your SSH private key location
+  # Update to your SSH private key location, navigate to the .secrets dir and $PWD to get full path
   ssh_private_key_file = "/path/to/.secrets/id_rsa"
   ```